The Lewis Leathers shop in Whitfield Street W1 was the venue of the launch of The Look Of London map collaboration with Herb Lester Associates.

 There’s Jeff hanging out at Hung On You, booking bands for the first Glastonbury and Isle Of Wight festivals, managing chart-topping America, announcing The Clash at one of their early gigs and DJing for Paul Weller at the Shepherd’s Bush Empire a couple of years back as part of the Island 50 celebrations.

 Hi Jeff.
-What’s the vibe with your look these days?
+What’s with your look these days?

 Eclectic and vintage.
 I mix anything from the past, from another culture, with the standard look which has been ingrained in me since childhood.
 I looked at some photos today and realised I’ve been doing this since 1968!